-Read Audi Check Engine Light Codes Yourself
+How to Diagnose Audi Check Engine Light

-Plug in your OBD-2 Scanner into the OBD2 port.
+- Plugin your OBD-2 Scanner into the OBD2 port.

-If your Audi has Start/Stop button you will need to press the Start button without pressing the brake pedal.
+- Turn key to position II.
+All the dashboard lights will turn on.
+Do not start the vehicle.
+If your Audi has a Start/Stop button you will need to press the Start button without pressing the brake pedal.

-Allow the OBD2 scanner to turn on and connect to your Audi Engine Control Unit (ECU).
+- Allow the OBD2 scanner to turn on and connect to your Audi Engine Control Unit (ECU).

 If your Audi check engine light is flashing it indicates that there is an engine misfire which means fuel is not getting burned in the cylinders.

-Audi shaking is often caused by a worn spark plug, bad ignition coil, Ignition Control Module (ICM), or bad catalytic converter.
+Engine shaking is often caused by a worn spark plug, bad ignition coil, Ignition Control Module (ICM), or bad catalytic converter.